 Johanna is a 27 year old Educational and Developmental Psychologist working in the Ministry of Education.
 As part of her role Johanna works with severe behaviour; supporting children, whānau, schools, and community agencies.

-Johanna enjoys making the most of the outdoors and spends time mountain biking, running, has ran 3 half marathons, and scuba diving.
+Johanna enjoys making the most of the outdoors and spends time mountain biking, running (she has run 3 half-marathons), and scuba diving.
 Reading.
 Gardening.

 She enjoys keeping house, baking, and fashioning up new recipes for dinner.